mailysvh/ChessASPAngular/README.md

 - Start the actual tournament round
 - Display results
 - Add rules
 - Simulate rounds with player ELO
+- ..

 ## Installation
 `ASP.NET`

-Make sure to download and install the Nuget Packages
+- Make sure to download and install the Nuget Packages
-Uncomment the send email features in the controllers
+- Uncomment the send email features in the controllers
-Add your connectionStrings data in the appsettings.Developpment.json
+- Add your connectionStrings data in the appsettings.Developpment.json
-Change your email and password in the SMTP in appsettings.json
+- Change your email and password in the SMTP in appsettings.json
-Add your signature in the appsettings.json
+- Add your signature in the appsettings.json
-Build your admin entity directly in the ChessContext
+- (Build your admin entity directly in the ChessContext)

 `AngularJS`

-Make sure to download and install node.js and the libraries
+- Make sure to download and install node.js and the above libraries
-npm install
-ng serve
+- Open a new terminal
+- Enter: 'npm install'
+- Enter: 'ng serve'
+- Import the libraries in the app.module.ts imports.

+Make sure to read the specific readmes and the docs if you're not familiar with the technologies